k0pernicus/website/content/posts/opengl_and_cpp_on_m1_mac.md

 I am using modern C++ (C++17) for this project, mainly because I really like modern C++.

+The goal of this (first?) part is to draw the famous RGB triangle, on the mac M1.

 ###  Why not Metal with C++ ?

 Even if [Apple Metal](https://developer.apple.com/metal/) is great (actually, the API is pretty awesome), it is unfortunately specific to Apple products, and I wanted to work on something with platforms that **do not** include _only_ Apple.